• Skip to primary navigation

 Ski at Snow Valley or Rabbit Hill

 There’s no need to take a long drive to the mountains to catch some POW!
-Edmonton’s Snow Valley Ski Club or Rabbit Hill Snow Resort are both located within city limits, offering you and the family a chance to hit the slopes without spending much time driving.
+Edmonton’s Snow Valley Ski Club or Rabbit Hill Snow Resort are both located within city limits, offering you and your family a chance to hit the slopes without spending much time driving.
 Just 20 minutes (Snow Valley) or 40 minutes (Rabbit Hill) southwest of Edmonton, take a full or half-day to enjoy skiing, snowboarding – and even a few terrain parks!

 • For more info: Including current conditions, check out our full guide to skiing in Alberta.